naorbar/data-integration-test/README.md

-# data-integration-test
+# Data-Integration test for Technical Implementers

 ## Overview
 Webpals is looking for an industrial/software/system engineer to be responsible on migrating their exiting CRM solution to Salesforce, and later take ownership on maintaining and implementing new use cases according to the business needs.
-This test checks how the candidate is able to:
+This test checks if the candidate is able to:
  - Understand and follow business requirements
  - Learn quickly new material and tools, such as Data Integration, Database installation and REST interface
  - Work under preasure with a tight schedule